 Dan Siskind oversees activities of the Bay Area program on a daily basis, coordinates partners and member trainings, directs program staff, and oversees the collection of data for performance measurements that help depict the impact of the program on legal-self-help.
 Mr. Siskind has been running the Bay Area program since August 2006.
 In his tenure as director of the Bay Area program, he created and developed the JusticeCorps Fellowship position, and has successfully steered the program through its first multi-county incarnation.
 Mr. Siskind received his Bachelors from Bates College in Lewiston ME and a Masters from the University of San Francisco in Teaching for Social Justice.
 Mr. Siskind served two terms as a Teach for America AmeriCorps member and has worked as an AmeriCorps Site Supervisor.
 As an Executive Branch fellow he served with the California Service Corps.
 Mr. Siskind’s favorite parts of the job are working with students, learning about the courts, and fostering program growth and development.

-Yana Pavlova joined the JusticeCorps joined the JusticeCorps staff full-time in July 2013.
-She served as a Student (300-hour)Member in 2011 and a Campus Representative in 2012.
-Ms. Pavlova provides administrative support for all JusticeCorps program operations, including recruiting new members, assisting in member and court staff trainings, tracking member service hours, and reporting JusticeCorps performance measurement data.
-Ms. Pavlova earned a B.A. in Legal Studies and a Minor in Chinese Language from the University of California, Berkeley.
-Her favorite part of the JusticeCorps Program is supporting and mentoring the new volunteers throughout the year.
+Yana Pavlova joined the JusticeCorps joined the JusticeCorps staff full-time in August 2015.
+She served as a Student (300-hour)Member.
+Ms. Devine provides administrative support for all JusticeCorps program operations, including recruiting new members, assisting in member and court staff trainings, tracking member service hours, and reporting JusticeCorps performance measurement data.

 Program Assistant: Tere Kong